SamarthShinde/AudioAnnotationTool/README.md

 	•	The application requires Python 3.10 or higher due to the use of recent language features.
 	•	Virtual Environment:
 	•	Using a virtual environment is recommended to manage dependencies and avoid conflicts with other Python projects.

-If you have any further questions or need additional assistance, feel free to ask!